symunona/eloquent_javascript_admin_js/client/admin.md

 # AdminPanel

 Creates a bridge between the FileManager and the ControlElements.
-Actually build the admin panel's DOM elements from the module level registered elemetent's constructors function and add them to the global DOM.
+It builds the admin panel's DOM elements from the module level registered elemetent's constructor function and adds them to the global DOM.

-Provides an interface for the control elements and for the fileManager object.
+Provides an interface for the control elements and the fileManager object.

 **Parameters**

--   `target` **DOMElement** The target DOM element to generate the Admin Panel to.
+-   `target` **DOMElement** The target DOM element where the Admin Panel should be rendered.

 ## getControl